MattLong34/electrify-frontend/README.md

 To have full access to all the features in this application:

-1. Clone both the frontend (https://github.com/MattLong34/electrify-frontend) and the backend (https://github.com/MattLong34/electrify-backend) GitHub repositories locally to your computer
+1. Clone both the frontend (https://github.com/MattLong34/electrify-frontend) and the backend (https://github.com/MattLong34/electrify-backend) repositories locally to your computer
-1. In the command line of the backend directory, run:
+1. In the command line of your backend directory, run:
-   $ rails db:migrate
-   $ rails db:seed
+   $ rails db:migrate and $ rails db:seed
 1. Now save all files, on Windows: (start + alt + s), on Macs: (command + alt +s)
-1. In the command of the backend directory, run:
+1. In the command line of the backend directory, run \$ rails s to start your backend server
-   $ rails s
-    $ this will start your backend server
-1. Now in the command of the frontend directory, run:
+1. In the command line of the frontend directory run \$ npm start to open the web application in a new broswer tab
-   $ npm start
-   $ this should automatically open a new broswer with the web application on it

 ## Code Examples